 Can You Plant Tomatoes with Potatoes?

 It seems logical that you could plant tomato plants next to potatoes since they are in the same family.
 It is okay to plant tomatoes near potatoes.
-The operative word here being “near.”
+The operative word here is “near.”
 Because both tomatoes and potatoes are in the same family, they are also susceptible to some of the same diseases.

-Avoid planting tomatoes in soil that was previously seeded with potatoes, peppers or eggplant.
-Don’t plant potatoes where tomatoes, peppers or eggplants have been.
+Avoid planting tomatoes in soil that was previously seeded with potatoes, peppers, or eggplant.
+Don’t plant potatoes where tomatoes, peppers, or eggplants have been.
 Remove and destroy all infected crop detritus so it can’t reinfect new crops.
-Look for fungal disease resistant varieties of both tomatoes and potatoes before considering planting tomatoes and potatoes together.
+Look for fungal disease-resistant varieties of both tomatoes and potatoes before considering planting tomatoes and potatoes together.

 All that said, it is definitely okay to grow potatoes near tomatoes if you practice the above.
 Just remember to keep some distance between the two crops.
 If you plant them too close together, you risk damaging one or the other.
 For instance, if the spuds are too close to the tomatoes and you try to harvest the tubers, you may damage the tomato roots, which can lead to blossom end rot.

-Lastly, both tomatoes and potatoes absorb their nutrients and moisture through the top two feet of soil, so be sure to keep that layer moist during the growing season.
+Lastly, both tomatoes and potatoes absorb their nutrients and moisture through the top two feet (61 cm.) of soil, so be sure to keep that layer moist during the growing season.
 A drip system will keep the plants irrigated while keeping the leaves dry, which in turn will cut down on the incidence of fungal and bacterial infections and make for a harmonious marriage of tomatoes and potatoes in the garden.